Shopping for furniture in Bali is always a good idea, but which stores to hit, we hear you cry? Read on, and get ready to raid...

 Alur Natura, Jl Uluwatu II, Gang Bambu, Jimbaran, p.+62 361 704 032.
 Open Mon – Sat 8.30am – 5pm.

-Hungry for more?
-Take your furniture cravings to Bali’s best homeware stores, so if the above doesn’t tickle your decorating taste buds, these home decor treasures certainly will.
+Want more inspo for furniture shopping in Bali?
+Try our list of Bali’s best homeware stores – if the above didn’t tickle your decorating taste buds, these home decor treasures certainly will…